China reshuffles top military ranks ahead of leadership change

 The government generally does not comment on elite politics and personnel changes before the official announcement.

-Xu's air force background means he can be expected to champion their interests at the center of power, including the development of China's first indigenous stealth fighter.
+Xu's air force background means he can be expected to champion their interests at the centre of power, including the development of China's first indigenous stealth fighter.

 Xu is one of eight members of the military commission, which is headed by President Hu Jintao, also the ruling Communist Party's top official.